filipw/intro-to-qc-with-qsharp-book/README.md

 ### `DumpRegister` missing

-This is still an [open issue](https://github.com/microsoft/qsharp/issues/579).
+This is still an open issue - [see this](https://github.com/microsoft/qsharp/issues/579) and [this](https://github.com/microsoft/qsharp/issues/1138).
 For now the best solution is to use `DumpMachine` as the alternative.

 ### `QuantumPhaseEstimation` missing